mikecrowe/clang-tidy-fmt/README.md

   instance to pass to `ParsePrintfString`.
 Any advice on how to do so gratefully received.

+* It's not separated into easily-understandable commits with good commit messages yet.

 ## Usage:

 Build clang-tidy following the [upstream instructions][1].
 Install it if